Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Expressive power analysis details

 \subsection{Higher-order version of WL test}

 The proposed higher-order Weisfeiler-Lehman test, termed HWL, extends the WL test to simplicial complexes.
 SHWL, a simplified version of HWL, further reduces the coloring rule.
 We can relate the expressive power of HWL, SHWL and WL by clique complex lifting transition, and it has been found that both HWL and SHWL are more powerful than Weisfeiler-Lehman in terms of expressive power.
-We outline below the steps of HWL in a given simplicial complex $\mathcal{K}$ for example.